These are the best tips to prevent or deal with culture shock

 7. Stay Active

 Start a new hobby and enjoy things you cannot do back home.
-Try the activities favoured by locals, eat Asian food, find the hidden gems of the country… The list could go on and on.
+Like, try yoga if you study in Bali or why not martial art if you study in Bangkok, Thailand? y the activities favored by locals, eat Asian food, find the hidden gems of the country… The list could go on and on.
 Since you are already staying abroad, why not take full advantage of it and do all the things you were dreaming of before you started the semester?

 “Keep busy.
 That will keep your mind of things, and again, you will immerse yourself in the new way of living and also create a “normal” everyday life routine.” – Elsi, International Coordinator